backdoer/warehouse/README.md

 **All measurements for memory usage were the same**
 ```

+It's interesting to note that the python implementation is slower with smaller datasets but faster with larger datasets.
+Also, Python always seems to outperform the pure elixir implementation in memory usage.

 ## Test and Lint
 **Format**: `mix format`<br />
 **Run tests**: `mix test`<br />